Skip to main content

 ◈ What will G-Dragon do at KAIST in the future?

-G-Dragon's appointment as a professor will be for two years, starting this June 4 and ending in June 2026.
-G-Dragon will also be appointed as a KAIST Global Ambassador, helping to strengthen KAIST's overseas promotion.
+G-Dragon’s appointment as a professor will be for two years, starting June 4 and ending June 2026.
+G-Dragon will also be appointed as a KAIST Global Ambassador, helping to strengthen KAIST’s overseas promotion.

-According to his management company, Galaxy Corporation, G-Dragon said, "I am honored to be a visiting professor at KAIST, which produces many scientific geniuses.
-"I look forward to the great synergy or 'big bang (Big Bang)' that will occur when the best science and technology experts and my entertainment expertise meet," he said.
+According to his management company, Galaxy Corporation, G-Dragon said, “I am honored to be a visiting professor at KAIST, which produces many scientific geniuses.
+“I look forward to the great enhanced effect or ‘big bang (Big Bang)’ that will occur when the best science and technology experts and my entertainment expertise meet,” he said.

 Galaxy Corporation will also conduct joint research with KAIST to apply various technologies to art and cultural content.
 It will establish the “KAIST-Galaxy Corporation Entertech* Research Center (tentative name)” in the Department of Mechanical Engineering and conduct research on digital twin technology for Hallyu artists, starting with G-Dragon himself; research on the convergence of K-culture and science and technology such as artificial intelligence, robots, and metaverse; and the development of differentiated artist avatars using the latest technologies such as volumetric, motion capture, and haptics.

-''Entertech'' is a combination of entertainment and technology, and refers to an industry that creates new added value by combining ICT with IP and content, which are the core values of entertainment.
+“Entertech” is a combination of entertainment and technology and refers to an industry that creates new added value by combining ICT with IP and content, which are the core values of entertainment.

 ** References and quotations: